Practical Insights into Knowledge Distillation for Pre-Trained Models: Background and Related Work

 The weight \( \alpha \) balances the cross-entropy loss \( \mathcal{L}_{CE} \) and the Kullback-Leibler divergence loss \( \mathcal{L}_{KL} \); \( y \) represents the true labels; \( p^{s} \) and \( p^{t} \) denote the predicted probabilities (cf. \cref{eqn:distillation}) by the student and teacher models, respectively. \cref{fig:kd} illustrates the KD pipeline.

-\subsection{Knowledge distillation with pre-trained models}
+\subsection{Knowledge Distillation With Pre-trained Models}

 Beyond model compression, KD's applicability includes scenarios where both the teacher and student models are pre-trained on different data subsets.
-This application of KD aims to consolidate the distinct knowledge each model possesses, a concept increasingly relevant in distributed training and federated learning \cite{li2021decentralized,li2019fedmd,kalra2021proxyfl,itahara2021distillation,chang2019cronus,hu2021mhat,sattler2021cfd,roth2023fantastic}.
+This application of KD aims to consolidate the distinct knowledge each model possesses, a concept increasingly relevant in decentralized collaborative learning ~\cite{chang2019cronus,sattler2021cfd, roth2023fantastic} and federated learning \cite{li2021decentralized,li2019fedmd,kalra2021proxyfl,itahara2021distillation,roth2023fantastic}.